Meeting Room Application Requirements

 Applications may not be submitted more than 3 months prior to the use date.

-A Library staff member will check the meeting room before and after each scheduled use, and the Administrative Librarian will notify in writing the person who applied to use the room of any violations of the meeting room regulations.
-The Administrative Librarian will also notify the Board of Trustees, which may consider suspending the privilege of using the meeting room to that group/organization.
-The Board of Trustees, after giving proper notification and due process to that group/organization, may
+A Library staff member will check the Meeting Room before and after each scheduled use, and the Administrative Librarian will notify in writing the person who applied to use the room of any violations of the Meeting Room regulations.
+The Administrative Librarian will also notify the Board of Trustees, which may consider suspending the privilege of using the Meeting Room to that group or organization.
+The Board of Trustees, after giving proper notification and due process to that group or organization, may suspend the group or organization's Meeting Room privileges.

 - The applicant must be present at the entire meeting, since he or she is one of the responsible parties.

-- When a group finds it necessary to cancel a meeting, notice should be given to the Library.
+- When a group or organizations finds it necessary to cancel a meeting, notice should be given to the Library.

-- Set-up of the room is the responsibility of the group unless a set up/dismantle charge of $30.00 per meeting room is paid.
-This is payable at the time that the application and diagram are submitted.
+- Set-up of the room is the responsibility of the group unless a set up/dismantle charge of $30.00 per meeting room is paid in advance.

 - Meetings may be scheduled only at times when the Library is open.

-- Permission to use a meeting room does not constitute endorsement of the subject matter of the meeting, or the group's or organization's beliefs and policies.
+- Permission to use the Meeting Room does not constitute endorsement of the subject matter of the meeting, or the group's or organization's beliefs and policies.
 As a result, publicity on non-library sponsored meetings must in no way imply Library sponsorship.

-- Groups/organizations using the meeting room may not use the Library as their mailing address or telephone number.
+- Groups or organizations using the Meeting Room may not use the Library as their mailing address or telephone number.

-- NO signs or posters pertaining to a non-Library-sponsored meeting may be placed in the Library, except in accordance with the sign and public notice policy.
+- Signs or posters pertaining to a non-Library-sponsored meeting may be placed in the Library only in accordance with the sign and public notice policy.

 - No group or organization may store equipment or materials in the Library, except on a temporary basis with the Administrative Librarian's permission.

-- The Library is not responsible for personal injury or the loss of/or damage to any equipment or materials owned or rented by a group/organization meeting in the Library.
+- The Library is not responsible for personal injury or the loss of/or damage to any equipment or materials owned or rented by a group or organization meeting in the Library.

-- At the conclusion of the meeting, the group/organization is responsible for placing the room in the condition existing before the meeting commenced.
+- At the conclusion of the meeting, the group or organization is responsible for placing the room in the condition existing before the meeting commenced.

-- Nothing may be attached to the walls of the meeting room except on appropriate surfaces.
+- Nothing may be attached to the walls of the Meeting Room.

-The Library has the following furniture and equipment available for use in the meeting room upon adequate notice: chairs, folding tables, movie screen, and podium.
+The Library has the following furniture and equipment available for use in the meeting room upon adequate notice: chairs, folding tables, sink, piano, podium, microphone, movie screen, WiFi access and projection equipment for videos, DVDs, and other digital files/presentations.
 Any other equipment must be provided by the group/organization or checked out by the usual procedure.

 The Board of Trustees of the Homewood Public Library District will review the Meeting Room Policy and regulations periodically and reserves the right to amend them at any time.